rjayroach/prepd.orig/README.md

 Examples:
 - vars that apply to the local environment are located in `inventory/group_vars/local/vars.yml`
 - encrypted vars that apply to all environemnts are located in `inventory/group_vars/all/vault`
-- vars that apply to dev (local and development) are set in `inventory/group_vars/development/vars.yml`

-Source code repositories and other dev related info is stored inventory/group_vars/dev/vars.yml
+Source code repositories and other develoment related info is stored default.yml

 ### Encrypted Variables